John Mitchel's GAC Glenullin

 John Mitchel's GAC Glenullin (CLG Seán Mistéil Gleann an Iolair) is a Gaelic Athletic Association club based in Glenullin, County Londonderry, Northern Ireland.
 The club is a member of the Derry GAA.
-They currently cater for both Gaelic football and camogie.
+They currently cater for Gaelic football, camogie and Ladies Gaelic football.

-Glenullin fields Gaelic football teams at U8, U10, U12, U14, U16, Minor, Reserve, and Senior levels.
-Underage teams up to U-12's play in North Derry league and championships, from U-14 upwards teams compete in All-Derry competitions.
+Glenullin fields Gaelic football teams at U8, U10, U12, U14, U16, Minor, Reserve and Senior levels.
+Underage teams up to U-12s play in North Derry league and championships, from U14 upwards teams compete in All-Derry competitions.